mohini-sri90/docs/docs/cep_workbench.md

 # Pre-requisites

 Install Docker (Version 1.9.1 or greater) and provide the docker host setting by running the installation wizard in cases where Docker is installed on a machine other than the Gateway.
+Please note that for automatic artifacts synchronization the Docker container with CEP Workbench and Gateway need to share the same physical host.
 For more details, please refer to [Docker Configuration](services/#configuring-docker)

 # Accessing CEP Workbench